 (D) Such material shall not be taught out of sequence or modified by instructors unless authorized by the motorcycle Ohio coordinator or there are serious weather conditions.

-(C) The BRC-2 shall have the following instructor to student ratio:
+(E) The BRS-2 shall have the following instructor to student ratio:

 (1) One instructor may instruct no fewer than two students and no more than six students and six passengers.
 Two instructors shall instruct no more than twelve students and twelve passengers;

-(D) Students shall have a motorcycle endorsement or a motorcycle-only license prior to participating in range instruction.
+(F) Students shall have a valid temporary instruction motorcycle identification card (TIPIC), motorcycle endorsement or a motorcycle-only license prior to participating in range instruction.

-(F) Every student participating in the BRC-2 range instruction must wear proper riding gear, which includes helmet and eye protection that is in compliance with Chapter 4501-17 of the Administrative Code, sturdy over-the-ankle footwear, long-sleeved shirt or jacket, sturdy full-length pants without holes or tears, and full-fingered gloves.
+(H) Every student participating in the BRS-2 range instruction must wear proper riding gear, which includes helmet and eye protection that is in compliance with Chapter 4501-17 of the Administrative Code, sturdy over-the-ankle footwear, long-sleeved shirt or jacket, sturdy full-length pants without holes or tears, and full-fingered gloves.

-(G) Students successfully completing the BRC-2 shall be issued a completion card.
+(I) Students successfully completing the BRS-2 shall be issued a completion card.

-(H) Upon completion of the BRC-2, the provider shall submit, electronically, to the department, a student report form, in a format prescribed by the director.
+(J) Upon completion of the BRS-2, the provider shall submit, electronically, to the department, a student report form, and any other course paperwork as requested by the department.